lucasrm25/Reinforcement-Learning/README.md

 ## Exercise 01 - k-arms Bandit

+Epsilon-greedy action selection for a bandit with k-arms.

+The Q action-value function is estimated by calculating the expected reward for each action.
+At each time step, the action that maximizes the Q value function is chosen with probability 1-epsilon (with probability epsilon a random action is chosen).

 ## Exercise 02 - Brute force value function

+In the frozen lake environment, the fixed-point value function is calculated using the Bellman equation for all possible policies.
+The optimal policy is chosen as the one with maximum value function for all states.

+This brute force approach (evaluating all possible policies) is however intractable for large state-action spaces.

 ## Exercise 03 - Dynamic Programming

+Implementation of the Value Iteration algorithm in the Frozen Lake environment

 ## Exercise 99 - Policy Search